terminusdb/terminuscms-docs/how-to/use-collaboration-features/with-javascript-client/diff-and-patch-operations.md

 ```

-## Get the patch of difference between branches or commits.
+## Get the patch of differences between branches or commits.

 ```js
 const diffDocsVersion = async () => {